ctoruno/LAC-Reports/Outputs/Dominican_Republic/Method/Dominican Republic_method.md

                                         <p class="mb-0 c-purple"><b>DATA REVIEW AND JUSTIFICATION</b></p>
                                         <p class="mb-4">
                                             As part of the data analysis process, the team consulted several third-party sources in order to contextualize and validate perception-based data captured by the General Population Poll and compare it with the objective rule of law situation in-country.
-Peer data sources consulted include select indicators measured by the Latin American Public Opinion Project (LAPOP)'s <i>AmericasBarometer</i>, Latinobarómetro, Varieties of Democracy (V-Dem), Transparency International's <i>Corruption Perceptions Index</i>, the Bertelsmann Stiftung's <i>Transformation Index (BTI)</i>, and Freedom House's <i>Freedom in the World</i>.
+Peer data sources consulted include select indicators measured by the Latin American Public Opinion Project (LAPOP)'s <i>AmericasBarometer</i>, Latinobarómetro, Varieties of Democracy (V-Dem), Transparency International's <i>Corruption Perceptions Index,</i> the Bertelsmann Stiftung's <i>Transformation</i> <i>Index (BTI),</i> and Freedom House's <i>Freedom in the World</i>.
 While certain trends captured by the 2022 General Population Poll in Dominican Republic are comparable to trends in perceptions data measured by other indices, the experiences, and perceptions presented in this report may not always coincide with the reality of Dominican Republic's rule of law performance as measured by other sources.
                                         </p>

                                         <p class="mb-0 c-purple"><b>HISTORICAL DATA</b></p>
                                         <p class="mb-4">
-                                            Historical data in this report derives from the <i>WJP Rule of Law Index®</i>'s General Population Poll* that is typically administered every two to three years using a nationally representative probability sample ranging from 500 to 1,000 respondents.
+                                            Historical data in this report derives from the <i>WJP Rule of Law Index®</i>'s General Population Poll that is typically administered every two to three years using a nationally representative probability sample ranging from 500 to 1,000 respondents.
 These household surveys were administered in the three largest cities of most countries until 2018, when the World Justice Project transitioned to nationally representative coverage as the preferred methodology for polling.
 The historical polling data used in this year's reports was collected in the following intervals: Data for the Dominican Republic was collected in 2013, 2016, 2018, and 2022.
 Data for The Bahamas, Guyana, and Suriname was collected in 2016, 2018, and 2022.
 Data for Haiti was collected in 2021 and 2022.
 Data for Jamaica was collected in 2011, 2014, 2017, 2019, and 2022.
                                         </p>
                                     </div>
                                 </div>